fluidware/fluidsurveys-docs/chapters/Editor/editorfeatures.rst

 Page Drag-and-Drop
 ^^^^^^^^^^^^^^^^^^

 The concept is really simple.
-At any point, instead of moving each question individually from 1 page to another, you can quickly and efficently move the entirety of 1 page to an entirely different location in your survey.The goal is to click, drag, and release the page in its new desired spot.
+At any point, instead of moving each question individually from 1 page to another, you can quickly and efficiently move the entirety of 1 page to an entirely different location in your survey.The goal is to click, drag, and release the page in its new desired spot.

 .. figure:: ../../resources/editor/drag_pages_around.png
 	:align: center
-	:class: screenshot:
+	:class: screenshot
 	:alt: Change page order
 	:scale: 70%

 	*Figure 5.9* Drag and Drop a page in a new slot within your survey

+Additionally, if a survey has Advanced Branching Logic, dragging around pages will not remove the branching logic.
+However, before setting a survey live, it would be advantageous to double check the branching logic to ensure it is still accurate

 Page Labels
 ^^^^^^^^^^^